yclas/guides/docs/Useful-artciles-how-to-use-MySQLi.md

 # How to use MySQLi?

 **[MySQLi](https://en.wikipedia.org/wiki/MySQLi)  is an improved driver to connect to MySQL databases**.
-Unfortunately, not many software solutions out there take advantage it But we at Yclas do!
+Unfortunately, not many software solutions out there take advantage it But we at Yclas do.

 The  **MySQLi extension provides various benefits**  with respect to its predecessor, the most prominent of which (according to the PHP website), are: